GoogleCloudPlatform/healthcare-federated-access-services/productionization.md

 1. Docker container entrypoint scripts includes a weak secret: SECRETS_SYSTEM

-    See files:
+    For more information, see the following files:

     *  deploy/build/dam/entrypoint.bash
     *  deploy/build/ic/entrypoint.bash

-    SECRETS_SYSTEM is the secret that hydra used to encrypt the sensitive information in SQL database.
-This variable should not store as plain text in file.
+    `SECRETS_SYSTEM` is the secret that hydra used to encrypt the sensitive information in SQL database.
+This variable should not be stored as plain text in a file.
 Consider using [secrets-management](https://cloud.google.com/solutions/secrets-management)
     in production.

 1. Make sure that the `FEDERATED_ACCESS_ENABLE_EXPERIMENTAL` option is turned